 Troubleshooting Common Issues After Replacement

-Even with careful installation, you might encounter minor hiccups.
-Knowing how to troubleshoot these common issues can save you time and frustration.
+Even with careful installation, minor hiccups can occur.
+Knowing how to troubleshoot saves time.

 - Compressor Not Turning On: